 Filing a DBA in California is Easy

-Step 1: Start With a California Fictitious Business Name Search
+Step 1: DBA Name Search California

 The first step to getting a Calfornia Fictitious Business Name is choosing your name and making sure it’s available.
 Your name can be similar to other business names, but it’s still a good practice to create a unique name.

 TIP: Our business name generator tool is a great resource for entrepreneurs who are still working to create the perfect business name or website address.
+You can also use our free logo generator tool to make a logo yourself!
+No design experience necessary!

 Before you file your DBA, you will be required to search your county’s records to make sure your exact name isn’t already taken.
 You will also need to consider any naming rules.